Jeremy Saland, Esq.

 Multiple cross designations with the Office of the Special Narcotics Prosecutor to investigate large scale narcotics organizations.

 Assigned to the Identity Theft Unit upon its creation.
 As a founding member of the Identity Theft Unit and Major Case Section Mr. Saland received hands-on computer forensic training.

 Supervised agents with Secret Service, United States Postal Inspection Service and State Department in the investigation of identity theft, money laundering, and white collar offenses.

 Supervised fellow prosecutors as Early Case Assessment Bureau (ECAB) supervisor.
 Supervised and lectured interns as part of the Manhattan District Attorney's Office summer intern program.

 Jeremy’s accomplishments as a prosecutor are only matched and exceeded by his results as a New York criminal defense attorney.
-His dedication to the practice of criminal law at Crotty Saland PC is directly in line with his recognition that even beyond incarceration, many people have collateral issues relating to a criminal accusation that will impact their career, certifications, immigration and other statuses.
+His dedication to the practice of criminal law is directly in line with his recognition that even beyond incarceration, many people have collateral issues relating to a criminal accusation that will impact their career, certifications, immigration and other statuses.
 Because what happens before or while inside a courtroom can have life altering consequences well after you leave, there is simply no substitute for experience, advocacy and knowledge.

 Dozens of reviews by former clients are available here.